CCOM4995-Group8/FinalProyect_MedievalMayham/README.md

 ---

 ### Steps to Play
-1. **Download the game from the zip file using this link: https://drive.google.com/file/d/1_5W_Oyt2AvaLhD_kVTSuolzNvGa0xo7r/view?usp=sharing
+1. **Download the game from the zip file using this link: [https://drive.google.com/file/d/1_5W_Oyt2AvaLhD_kVTSuolzNvGa0xo7r/view?usp=sharing](https://drive.google.com/file/d/1ww49n8_4BBuykMXgFb0hSDTEyJo9Ms3E/view?usp=sharing)
 2. **Open in Unity Editor** and Hit play.
 3. Use the arrows keys to move and the left click button to attack.
 4. Escape the tower to win.

+Win Condition: Defeat all the enemies.
+Lose Condition: Life reaches 0

 ---